DragonMinded/minidragon/LANGUAGE.md

 ## Compiler Intrinsics

-Standard Python has support for a plethora of built-in functions.
-MiniPy replicates support for only a limited subset of these functions.
-Additionally, it adds a few intrinsics of its own.
+Standard Python has support for a plethora of built-in functions as well as a few statements and built-in globals.
+MiniPy replicates support for only a limited subset of these.
+Additionally, it adds a few intrinsic functions of its own.
 All supported intrinsics are documented here.
 The standard Python built-ins which MiniPy supports are listed below.
 In general, these should behave the same as their standard Python counterparts unless documented otherwise.
-For standard Python documentation of these intrinsicts, please see the [Built-In Functions](https://docs.python.org/3/library/functions.html) documentation.
+For standard Python documentation of these intrinsicts, please see the [Built-In Functions](https://docs.python.org/3/library/functions.html) documentation, the [Built-In Constants](https://docs.python.org/3/library/constants.html) documentation and the [Assert Statement](https://docs.python.org/3/reference/simple_stmts.html#grammar-token-python-grammar-assert_stmt) documentation.

 ---